jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 The use of descriptive comments and common file naming conventions can make this work easier.

 The GHG inventory results read by `run-ghg-master.sh` and `run-eu529-ghg-master.sh` assume that LULUCF and KPLULUCF file names begin with *LU* and *KP* respectively.
-The file suffix should be *.csv* used for csv files.
+The file name suffix should be *.csv* used for csv files.

 Try to indicate with the file name, as much it is possible and feasible, the place in CRFreporter